vanadium-archive/todos/README.md

 ## Running the web application

-We assume you've followed the [contributor instructions][contrib] to install prerequisites and fetch the Vanadium repositories, and installed the Syncbase and Node.js profiles using `v23 profile install syncbase nodejs`.
+We assume you've followed the [installation instructions][install] to install prerequisites and fetch the Vanadium repositories, and installed the Syncbase and Node.js profiles using `jiri profile install syncbase nodejs`.
 We also assume that you've installed the [Vanadium Chrome extension][crx].

 The commands below assume that the current working directory is `$JIRI_ROOT/release/projects/todos`.